make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [andyrak](https://github.com/andyrak) for assisting with support for Lytmi HDMI sync backlights.
 - [melvanderwal](https://github.com/melvanderwal) for assisting with support for Inkbird iBBQ-4T thermometers.
 - [ahori](https://github.com/ahori) for contributing support for CO2-Box air quality monitors.
-- [NatMan3000](https://github.com/NatMan3000) for assisting with support for Arlec Ceiling fan/light remote control kits.
+- [NatMan3000](https://github.com/NatMan3000) for assisting with support for Arlec Ceiling fan/light remote control kits and Arlec RF transmitter.
 - [TanYauRei](https://github.com/TanYauRei) for assisting with support for Daewoo Dhome air conditioners.
 - [eivindsor](https://github.com/eivindsor) for assisting with support for Lucking HS6 smart locks.
 - [epajfl00](https://github.com/epajfl00) for assisting with support for Neo Coolcam sirens, Relay switches with 433Mhz remotes and ASIP-0622 indoor planters.